whosonfirst/go-whosonfirst-fetch-refresh/README.md

 # go-whosonfirst-fetch-refresh

-Tools for refreshing an indexing of Who's On First records.
+Tools for refreshing an index of Who's On First records.

 ## Tools